jamesdonoh/mobile-applications/report.md

     res/layout/fragment_outlet_list.xml           # For handsets
     res/layout-w600dp/fragment_outlet_list.xml    # For tablets

-An alternate approach would be to determine the screen size at runtime (perhaps using `Display#getMetrics`) and switch the layout programatically.
+An alternate approach would be to determine the screen size at runtime (perhaps using `Display#getMetrics`) and switch the layout programmatically.
 The advantage of using configuration qualifiers is that the platform takes care of the switching without the need to write any code.
 It also allows for better support within IDEs.

 Note that some code to explicitly detect dual-pane mode is included.